gbenamy/Building-6502-computer/README.md

 # Building a 6502 computer
 Hi there!

-In this repo i'll summarize and document my progress and learnings on this little project:
+In this repository, I intend to document my progress and learnings on this small project.

 ## **“Hello, world” from scratch on a 6502**
 ---